Wisc-HCI/NRI-authoring-Backend/src/mico_therbligs/mico_planning/src/README.md

 responsible for handling the simulation in VREP.

 The list of therbligs implemented in this class includes:
-  1. Transport_Empty: The planner is given X,Y,Z position and orientation of the target end-effector, MoveIt commander it used to generate the optimal trajectory for the arm, and the plan is executed.
+  1. Transport_Empty: The planner is given X,Y,Z position and orientation of the target end-effector, MoveIt commander is used to generate the optimal trajectory for the arm, and the plan is executed.
   2. Grasp: The gripper will be set to grasp the object to a specified position.
   3. Transport_Loaded: The planner is given X,Y,Z position and orientation of the target end-effector, MoveIt commander it used to generate the optimal trajectory for the arm, and the plan is executed.
 The object is grasped along the way is is transported.
   4. Release: The gripper will be set to release the object to a specified position.